JaapvanEkris/openrowingmonitor/docs/README.md

 ### Export of Training Sessions

 OpenRowingMonitor is based on the idea your metrics should be easily accessible for further analysis on data platforms.
-Automatic uploading your sessions to [RowsAndAll](https://rowsandall.com/), [Intervals.icu](https://intervals.icu/) and [Strava](https://www.strava.com) is an integrated feature, for all other platforms this is currently a manual step, see [the integration manual](Integrations.md).
-For these platforms, OpenRowingMonitor can create the following file types:
+Automatic uploading your sessions to [RowsAndAll](https://rowsandall.com/), [Intervals.icu](https://intervals.icu/) and [Strava](https://www.strava.com) is an integrated feature.
+For other platforms this is currently a manual step, see [the integration manual](Integrations.md).
+To allow the data upliad, OpenRowingMonitor can create the following file types:

 * **RowingData** files, which are comma-seperated files with all metrics OpenRowingMonitor can produce.
 These can be used with [RowingData](https://pypi.org/project/rowingdata/) to display your results locally, or uploaded to [RowsAndAll](https://rowsandall.com/) for a webbased analysis (including dynamic in-stroke metrics).
 The csv-files can also be processed manually in Excel, allowing your own custom analysis;